 In the four vaults he painted the four Sibille (Tiburtina, Eritrea, European and Samia), sitting on a throne between two tombstones, on which you can read a few sentences taken from Sacred Scripture.
 In the side chapels, there are two frescoes by Perugino (1450-1523).

 The Spello Art Gallery is in the Palace of the Canons of the Collegiate and has an interesting collection of paintings and frescoes, sculptures and works of fine jewellery.
 Among the most important works is a polychrome wood sculpture, the "Madonna Enthroned", created between the 12th and 13th centuries and the oldest item in the collection.

-In the Frescoes Hall stands the “Madonna and Child with Saint Jerome and Saint Bernardino” by Andrea d'Assisi (1480-1521), a pupil of Pinturicchio active in Spello in the 16th century.
+In the Frescoes Hall see the “Madonna and Child with Saint Jerome and Saint Bernardino” by Andrea d'Assisi (1480-1521), a pupil of Pinturicchio who was active in Spello in the 16th century.
 Also worth mentioning are the "Christ Crucified between the Virgin and Saints Francis, John the Evangelist and Bishop Crispolto", by Niccolò di Liberatore, called the “Alunno” (1430-1502), and the “Madonna and Child”, attributed to Pinturicchio.

 In Piazza Umberto I you can see the Church of San Lorenzo, dating from the 12th century but altered in the 16th century.
 It is divided into three naves with massive pillars and with three chapels, the first of which is dedicated to the “Virgin Mary Crowned”.